Math Software Online: MathScore.com

 Solve.
 Give the answer in simplest form.

-2. If 7 people share 1/4 kilogram of beans, how many kilograms of beans does each person get?
+If 2 people share 1/5 kilogram of cheese, how many kilograms of cheese does each person get?

 kilograms